 POLICY STATEMENT

 The focus of the Supply Chain is to provide a continuous supply of cost-effective, quality goods and services with an emphasis on transparency, risk management, and environmental and social responsibility.
-Specific areas of focus include diversity, safety, ethics, value, human rights, and the environment, which includes Company Name’s impact on climate change, waste, water and land.
+Specific areas of focus include diversity, safety, ethics, value, human rights, and the environment, which includes Company Name’s impact on climate change, waste, water, and land.

 Company Name is committed to ethical, responsible, and sustainable business practices throughout all tiers of the Supply Chain.
 Ethical business practices are the foundation of the internal Code of Conduct that Company Name employees follow.
-Company Name expects its suppliers to conduct their operations in accordance with any applicable professional standards, laws and regulations, as well as align with Company Name’s Supplier Code of Conduct.
+Company Name expects its suppliers to conduct their operations in accordance with any applicable professional standards, laws, and regulations, as well as align with Company Name’s Supplier Code of Conduct.

 To support social responsibility in Company Name’s supply chain, this policy is guided by the International Bill of Human Rights and the International Labor Organization’s Declaration on Fundamental Principles and Rights at Work.
 To support environmental responsibility in Company Name’s supply chain, suppliers should comply with all applicable environmental laws.
 Through transparency and partnership with our Suppliers, we can aim to ensure their business practices are in alignment with Company Name’s Supplier Code of Conduct and the Company’s policies.